-Erin Daly is Professor of Law and Director at Widener University Delaware Law School.
-She co-established the Dignity Rights Institute and the Dignity Rights Practicum at Delaware Law School.
-Daly is the author of Dignity Rights: Courts, Constitutions, and the Worth of the Human Person (2d ed.
+Erin Daly is Professor of Law at Widener University Delaware Law School, where she served as Interim Dean and as the H. Albert Young Fellow in Constitutional Law.
+She is the Executive Director of Dignity Rights International, a non-profit organization dedicated to protecting the dignity of every person, everywhere.
+She serves as the Director of the Global Network for Human Rights and the Environment, as the U.S. National Correspondent for the Centre international de droit comparé de l'environnement (CIDCE), and as a member of the Normandy Chair for Peace.
+She is the author of Dignity Rights: Courts, Constitutions, and the Worth of the Human Person (2d ed.
 2020) and the coauthor of Reconciliation in Divided Societies: Finding Common Ground (2010), The Advanced Introduction to Human Dignity and Law (2020), and Global Environmental Constitutionalism (2015), and the coeditor of Human Rights and the Environment: Legality, Indivisibility, Dignity and Geography (2019) and Implementing Environmental Constitutionalism (2018), among others.

-James R. May is Distinguished Professor of Law at Widener University Delaware Law School where he established the Dignity Rights Institute and the Dignity Rights Practicum.
-He is the 2023 Recipeient of the ABA Section of Environment, Energy, and Resources.
+James R. May is Distinguished Professor of Law at Widener University Delaware Law School where he established the Dignity Rights Project and the Dignity Rights Practicum, served as the H. Albert Young Fellow in Constitutional Law, and founded the Global Environmental Rights Institute.
+He is the President and Senior Counsel of Dignity Rights International, a founding member of the Dignity Rights Initiative of the American Bar Association's Center for Human Rights, and a Special Representative for the International Council of Environmental Law.
 May is the coauthor of The Advanced Introduction to Human Dignity and Law (2020) and Global Environmental Constitutionalism (2015), author of Modern Administrative Law (2018), editor of Principles of Constitutional Environmental Law (2013), and coeditor of Standards of Environmental Rights (2019), Human Rights and the Environment: Legality, Indivisibility Dignity and Geography (2019), Implementing Environmental Constitutionalism (2018), and Shale Gas and the Future of Energy (2016), among numerous books and works about environmental constitutionalism and human dignity.